cockroachdb/docs/v20.1/debug-and-error-logs.md

 If you need to [troubleshoot](troubleshooting-overview.html) issues with your cluster, you can check a node's logs, which include details about certain node-level and range-level events, such as errors.
 For example, if CockroachDB crashes, it normally logs a stack trace to what caused the problem.

 {{site.data.alerts.callout_success}}
-For detailed information about queries being executed against your system, see [SQL Audit Logging](sql-audit-logging.html).
+CockroachDB also generates secondary logs for queries being executed against your system.
+See [SQL logging](query-behavior-troubleshooting.html#sql-logging) for details on obtaining these logs.
 {{site.data.alerts.end}}